 But Veronica, who is still in love with him, feels she should have been herself in the relationship, instead of trying to project a fake persona.

 He stood you up on Thanksgiving?
 Maybe it was because he was delayed at work and not because he was flirting with Nancy from his office.
 He gave you the same gift on your anniversary this year as he did a few months ago?
 Perhaps he genuinely forgot you already had the latest eye palette from Huda Beauty.
 Will you be hauling him over the coals for his ‘mistakes’ or will you laugh it off and handle his forgetfulness smartly?
-Your choice.
+Will you immediately think, ‘my boyfriend is self-sabotaging our relationship?’

 Trust issues are the worst way of ruining a relationship.
 It is like cancer that eats into a relationship gradually till it becomes hollow from the inside.